 Tiger Snake in Sticky Situation Saved by Point Cook Vet

-While Dr Karen usually treats cats and dogs, she often gets called upon to help other local critters such as farm animals and wildlife.
-Snakes are becoming a more frequent patient with the clinic treating over 15 snake patients this season to date.
+While Dr Karen predominantly treats cats and dogs, she often gets called upon to help other local critters such as farm animals and wildlife.

 The Australian Tiger Snake